holishing/ffmpeg-static-debian/README.md

     # ... wait ...
     # binaries can be found in ./target/bin/

-Ubuntu users can download dependencies and and install in one command:
+Debian users can download dependencies and and install in one command:

     $ sudo ./build-debian.sh